ricca509/F/README.md

 }
 ```
 The first word is always the event name (`click`, in this case).
-The remaining words in the string that represents the selector list.
+The remaining words in the string represent the selector list.
 On the right side, we have the name of the handler function, that has to be declared inside the module.

 **Selectors type and syntax**